 - for any day of the week, except Sunday, as the calendar permits.
 All recitals begin at 7:30 p.m. - Reservation of Recital Hall: After the recital date has been approved, reservation of the Wine Recital Hall is to be made through Conference Services for both the recital and the dress rehearsal.
 Students preparing a required recital will be guaranteed two, two-hour sessions in the recital hall.
 Additional time may be reserved with the understanding that flexibility may be necessary if conflicts with other students or ensembles arise. - Recital Format: Students presenting recitals may choose from the following options, in consultation with their applied instructor: - a.
 Present a joint recital with another recitalist. - b.
 Present a recital with the assistance of another student. - c.
 Present a complete recital unassisted. - Recital Length: A half recital contains 20-30 minutes of music, and a full recital contains 40-50 minutes of music.
 The total length of a full recital should not exceed 75 minutes. - Memorization: at the discretion of the student's applied instructor. - Selection of Music: A tentative recital program (with timings) must be submitted in writing to the applied instructor for approval at least six weeks before the recital.
 Once approval for the recital is given, changes in the program may not be made without the consent of the applied instructor. - Pre-Recital Hearing: Should the applied instructor deem it necessary, approval for the recital will be granted by the faculty in the student's applied area after a successful hearing, at least one month before the recital is scheduled.
 The student's applied instructor shall convene and conduct the hearing.
 If the hearing is unsuccessful, the student may perform for the entire music faculty for final approval of the recital.
-This final hearing must be held at least two weeks before the recital. - Program Printing: A properly formatted recital program should be approved by the instructor and then submitted to the music department administrative assistant at least two weeks prior to the recital.
+This final hearing must be held at least two weeks before the recital. - Program Printing: A properly formatted recital program should be approved by the instructor at least two weeks prior to the recital.
 One hundred programs in the standard single sheet format (front and back, if necessary) will be printed at departmental expense.
-Twenty-five programs should be turned in to the music office for the program yearbook.

 - Publicity: Publicity information should be approved by the instructor and then submitted to the director of media and public relations and the editor of the Oak Leaves at least three weeks prior to the recital date. - Piano/Harpsichord/Organ Tuning: The department chair will schedule tuning of keyboard instruments, if necessary. - Stage Manager: The recitalist should select one person to handle necessary changes in the stage setup.
-Ushers should also be chosen. - Video Recording: Please confirm with the administrative assistant that recordings have been ordered.
+Ushers should also be chosen. - Video Recording: Please confirm with the department chair that recordings have been ordered.